sib-swiss/termal/roadmap.md

 Normal
 ------

+1. [x] One's complement of normalized entropy is better, but gap-rich columns tend to show as highly conserved (gaps do not count against entropy, but the low number of residues sometimes lower the entropy, yielding an illusion of high conservation).
+In this sense, they _are_ well conserved; OTOH they do not represent a strong conservation signal.
+Introduce a new metric: one's complement of normalized entropy, _weighted by column density_ (which is the ratio of number of residues to number of sequences, IOW a column wihout gaps has density 1.0).

-1. [ ] Entropy, as such, measures not conservation but rather divergence.
+1. [x] Entropy, as such, measures not conservation but rather divergence.
 Show the complement to 1 of entropy, so that highly-conserved columns are represented as tall bars.